Coast FIRE: A Practical Path to Financial Independence for Families

 Coast FIRE means you invest enough in your earlier years that, if you stopped contributing and simply left those investments alone, they would grow to support your retirement at a traditional age.

-You are no longer racing towards a finish line.
-You are allowing time to do more of the work.
+Your investments continue growing quietly in the background.
+You’re no longer racing towards a finish line.
+You’re letting time do more of the work.

 How Coast FIRE Works